Vinay876/cjobs/Readme.md

     ->Ninth Commit - 27-04-2022
-        Add filters to the internship and the jobs page On clicking view details a perwson can view the details of the post (make that page) In the home search bar make searching available for companies and made other viewers profile page for other Add qna and documentation for the website Restyle the card and make it smaller in size.
+        Add filters to the internship and the jobs page On clicking view details a person can view the details of the post (make that page) In the home search bar make searching available for companies and made other viewers profile page for other Restyle the card and make it smaller in size.

+    ->tenth Commit - 28-04-2022
+        A person can apply on that internship make that option. (create new collection or store data in previous is your option.)
+        Onclick apply now first it willbe redirected towards profile component to check if user want to update or not Then it will redirected to the application page and after click on apply a confirm box opens to take last that are you sure to want to apply if yes then the the application will be sent.
+        And the applied bar will be appear on user my application internship or job section And also employer can see the data that is filled by the seeker